apex/up/docs/04-configuration.md

 ### Defining Actions

 An action must be defined in order to notify your team of triggered and resolved  alerts.
+The action requires a `name`, which can be any string such "backend", "frontend_team", "email.backend", anything you prefer.
+Currently the only `type` available is "email", which requires that you define one or more `emails`.

 ```json